 An abnormal activated partial thromboplastin time (aPTT), especially in presence of the family history suggests a hereditary bleeding disorder.

-Patients with systemic lupus erythematosus and other immunologic diseases, and Noonan syndrome should be looked for hemophila C.
+Patients with systemic lupus erythematosus and other immunologic diseases and Noonan syndrome should be looked for hemophilia C.

 Some unusual presentations with spontaneous bleeding have been reported and thought to be aggravated by other pathologies.
 These unusual presentations include the following: